- Household Items

 Since many adult volunteers are seasonal residents, we need more people among the year-round residents to volunteer from May through October.
 Teenagers are welcome during the summer and other breaks from school.
 We are grateful for whatever time volunteers can schedule with us, but we depend upon people to be here at the times and on the days they are scheduled.

-Volunteers who are 55 years of age or older may register for reimbursement of commuting mileage (16-cents/mile, monthly minimum of 32 miles) and supplemental insurance coverages offered through the Retired & Senior Volunteer Program (RSVP) by the Nature Coast Volunteer Center of Citrus County.
+Volunteers who are 55 years of age or older may register for reimbursement of commuting mileage (monthly minimum of 32 miles) and supplemental insurance coverage offered through the Retired & Senior Volunteer Program (RSVP) by the Nature Coast Volunteer Center of Citrus County and seating at their annual appreciation lunch.

 The following volunteer positions are now available on certain days at Daystar: